CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 Pros:

-- Exposes a REST API so developers don't need to learn a new sytax
+- Exposes a REST API so developers don't need to learn a new syntax
 - Has excellent support for fuzzy searches
 - Automatically indexes the data
 - Azure has a fully hosted version